SAP-samples/abap-cheat-sheets/README.md

 7. On the *Branch and Package Selection* screen, enter the name of the created package (for example, *ZABAP_CHEAT_SHEETS*) in the *Package* field.
 8. Choose *Next*.
-9. On the *Select Transport Request* screen, select the created transport request that is suitable for the demo content and choose *Finish* to link the Git repository to your ABAP cloud project.
-If the created package is already assigned to a transport request for the demo content, and a message appears that an object is already locked in a transport request, choose *Finish*, too.
+9. On the *Select Transport Request* screen, choose *Finish* to link the Git repository to your ABAP cloud project.
+The package should be local.
 10. In the *abapGit Repositories* view, filter for your package.
 The repository appears in the *abapGit Repositories* view with the status <em>Linked</em>.
 11. Right-click on the new abapGit repository and choose *Pull...* to start the cloning of the repository contents.
 12. On the *Branch and Package Selection* screen, choose *Next*.
 13. If the *Locally Modified Object* screen is displayed, select the objects (for example, the package to automatically select all artifacts) from the list and choose *Next*.
-14. On the next screen, select a transport request and choose *Finish*.
+14. On the next screen - the package should be local - choose *Finish*.
 Same as above, if an *object already locked* message is displayed, choose *Finish* as well.
 The status in the *abapGit Repositories* view changes to <em>Pull running...</em>.
 Note that the pull run may take several minutes.
 15. Once the cloning is complete, the status changes to *Pulled Successfully*.
 You may need to refresh the *abapGit Repositories* view to see the progress of the import.
 To do this, choose the  *Refresh* icon in the upper right corner of the view.
 16. Refresh your project tree.
 For example, in ADT, right-click the package and choose *Refresh*.
 The package should contain all the artifacts from the GitHub repository.
 17. Make sure that all artifacts are active.
 To activate all inactive development objects, choose the *Activate all inactive ABAP development objects* button from the menu (or choose *CTRL+Shift+F3*).